-SAFTID (Somaliland Artisanal Fisheries Training, Infrastructure & Development) is an initiative for a not-for-profit programme for economic development in Somaliland’s coastal areas.
-Its purpose will be to create jobs and build skills bases amongst Somaliland’s artisanal fishing communities, along with raising seafood product quality and supporting conservation.
+SAFTID (Sustainable Artisanal Fisheries Training, Infrastructure & Development) is an initiative for a not-for-profit programme for economic development in coastal areas on the Horn of Africa.
+Its purpose will be to create jobs and build skills bases amongst artisanal fishing communities, along with raising seafood product quality and supporting conservation.
 SAFTID will be focused primarily on training and education.
 Its key function will be to help local fishing communities to achieve the following:

 - Extend species range caught (amongst other things, balancing personal incomes throughout the year, regardless of species seasons).